-Our first winter wonderland here in New England has been a learning adventure!
+Our winter wonderland life here in New England has been a learning adventure!

 Why not give it a go?!
-Don’t worry if you haven’t done yoga before—just follow the yoga sequence below, which includes descriptions.
+Don’t worry if you haven’t done yoga before—just follow the yoga sequence below, which includes descriptions and images.
 Learn along with your children about Arctic animals through movement and story.
 Encourage their creativity by asking them how they think each animal might behave in the wild.

 This post contains Amazon affiliate links.